telerik/fiddler-docs/knowledge-base/VPAT.md

 ### (a) When software is designed to run on a system that has a keyboard, product functions shall be executable from a keyboard where the function itself or the result of performing a function can be discerned textually.
 Supports with Exceptions

-* Fiddler supports all standard keyboard features of the user interface.
+* Fiddler Classic supports all standard keyboard features of the user interface.
-* Fiddler provides Help functionality that includes easily accessible reference guides for keyboard shortcuts.
+* Fiddler Classic provides Help functionality that includes easily accessible reference guides for keyboard shortcuts.
 * In addition, documentation on Keyboard Shortcut keys are available online: [http://www.fiddler2.com/fiddler/help/keyboard.asp](http://www.fiddler2.com/fiddler/help/keyboard.asp)
-* Fiddler supports a feature known as QuickExec which allows full command-line access to all Fiddler features via the scripting engine.
+* Fiddler Classic supports a feature known as QuickExec which allows full command-line access to all Fiddler Classic features via the scripting engine.
 See [http://www.fiddler2.com/fiddler/help/quickexec.asp](http://www.fiddler2.com/fiddler/help/quickexec.asp) for more information.

 Exceptions

-* Fiddler supports all standard keyboard operation of the user interface.
+* Fiddler Classic supports all standard keyboard operation of the user interface.
-* Fiddler plugins not bundled with Fiddler may or may not support keyboard accessibility.
+* Fiddler Classic plugins not bundled with Fiddler Classic may or may not support keyboard accessibility.

 ### (b) Applications shall not disrupt or disable activated features of other products that are identified as accessibility features, where those features are developed and documented according to industry standards.
 Applications also shall not disrupt or disable activated features of any operating system that are identified as accessibility features where the application programming interface for those accessibility features has been documented by the manufacturer of the operating system and is available to the product developer.
 Supports with Exceptions

-* Fiddler supports system StickyKeys, FilterKeys, MouseKeys, SerialKeys and ToggleKeys.
+* Fiddler Classic supports system StickyKeys, FilterKeys, MouseKeys, SerialKeys and ToggleKeys.

 ### (c) A well-defined on-screen indication of the current focus shall be provided that moves among interactive interface elements as the input focus changes.
 The focus shall be programmatically exposed so that Assistive Technology can track focus and focus changes.
 Supports with Exceptions

-* Fiddler indicates focus in all focusable fields using standard technologies.
+* Fiddler Classic indicates focus in all focusable fields using standard technologies.

 ### (d) Sufficient information about a user interface element including the identity, operation and state of the element shall be available to Assistive Technology.
 When an image represents a program element, the information conveyed by the image must also be available in text.
 Supports with Exceptions

-* Fiddler user interface elements are exposed programmatically through managed object models and programming interfaces such as Microsoft Active Accessibility.
+* Fiddler Classic user interface elements are exposed programmatically through managed object models and programming interfaces such as Microsoft Active Accessibility.
 Standard Windows controls and interface elements automatically expose this information through Microsoft Active Accessibility.

 ### (e) When bitmap images are used to identify controls, status indicators, or other programmatic elements, the meaning assigned to those images shall be consistent throughout an application's performance.
 Supports

-* Fiddler utilizes standard and consistent images throughout.
+* Fiddler Classic utilizes standard and consistent images throughout.

 ### (f) Textual information shall be provided through operating system functions for displaying text.
 The minimum information that shall be made available is text content, text input caret location, and text attributes.
 Supports with Exceptions

-* Fiddler provides textual information through Microsoft Active Accessibility.
+* Fiddler Classic provides textual information through Microsoft Active Accessibility.
 * Microsoft Active Accessibility is a COM-based technology that improves the way accessibility aids work with applications running on Microsoft Windows operating systems.
 It provides dynamic-link libraries that are incorporated into the operating system, as well as a COM interface and application programming elements that provide reliable methods for exposing information about user interface elements.

 ### (g) Applications shall not override user selected contrast and color selections and other individual display attributes.
 Supports with Exceptions

-* In some cases, Fiddler overrides UI colors to indicate characteristics of HTTP/HTTPS traffic.
+* In some cases, Fiddler Classic overrides UI colors to indicate characteristics of HTTP/HTTPS traffic.
 Color is not used as the sole distinguishing attribute.
-* Fiddler does not always respect system font sizing.
-Fiddler font sizing may be controlled from the Tools / Fiddler Options screen.
+* Fiddler Classic does not always respect system font sizing.
+Fiddler Classic font sizing may be controlled from the Tools / Fiddler Classic Options screen.

 ### (h) When animation is displayed, the information shall be displayable in at least one non-animated presentation mode at the option of the user.
 Supports with Exceptions

-* Fiddler does not use animation in its user interface.
+* Fiddler Classic does not use animation in its user interface.
 * When viewing animated web images using Fiddler, they will be animated.

 ### (i) Color coding shall not be used as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
 Supports

-* Fiddler does not use colors as the only way to convey information, indicate an action, prompt a response, or distinguish a visual element.
+* Fiddler Classic does not use colors as the only way to convey information, indicate an action, prompt a response, or distinguish a visual element.

 ### (j) When a product permits a user to adjust color and contrast settings, a variety of color selections capable of producing a range of contrast levels shall be provided.
 Supports

-* Fiddler supports changing of UI element colors via its scripting engine.
+* Fiddler Classic supports changing of UI element colors via its scripting engine.

 ### (k) Software shall not use flashing or blinking text, objects, or other elements having a flash or blink frequency greater than 2 Hz and lower than 55 Hz.
 Supports with Exceptions